ibm-developer/generator-ibm-cloud-enablement/README.md

 ## Usage

 Following command line arguments are supported
 * `--bluemix {stringified-json}` -  used by Scaffolder to supply project information from `pman`.
-This will be referred as `projectConfig` in this document.
 You can also supply a local file containing compatible JSON object by using `--bluemix file:path/to/file.json` or pass the JSON in the CLI like `--bluemix "{\"backendPlatform\":\"NODE\"}"`.
 You will need at least a backendPlatform to run it locally.
 * `--storages {stringified-array}` - used to add storage deployment to helm charts
 * `--isDeployableContainer` -  if true add `container` to `deploy-target` in `cli-config.yaml`